figoorist/test_tru/README.md

 # README
-RestAPI: this the Blog with models such us: user(login), post(title, body, author ip, belongs to user), rating(value[1..5], belongs to post).
+RestAPI: this the Blog with models: user(login), post(title, body, author ip, belongs to user), rating(value[1..5], belongs to post).
 Following actions are implemented:
 1. Create post.
 Params: title, body, login, author IP.
 If user with login not exists, needs create new user.
 Responses: post attributes with 200 OK or 422
 2. Rate a post.
 Params: post id, rating value.
 Responses: new average post rating.
 3. Get first N posts ordered by average rating.